-The preliminary report of the 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation indicated that 14% of Virginia residents 16 years old or older were hunters or anglers, and 36% were "Wildlife-watching participants" (closely observing, photographing, feeding, visiting public areas, and maintaining plantings and natural areas).
-Hunters and anglers outspent wildlife watchers again, even though there were far more people engaged in wildlife watching.7
+The 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation indicated that 14% of Virginia residents 16 years old or older were hunters or anglers, and 36% were "Wildlife-watching participants" (closely observing, photographing, feeding, visiting public areas, and maintaining plantings and natural areas).
+Hunters and anglers combined outspent wildlife watchers by 2:1 ($2 billion vs. $1 billion), even though there were twice as many people engaged in wildlife watching (2.5 million) compared to hunting/fishing (1.3 million) in Virginia.7

 the Rockingham County courthouse in Harrisonburg is an historic structure